sciabarra/AgileSites/doc/reference/InstallSites.md

 # How to install Sites within AgileSites

-(currently only works for hsqldb in windwos)
+Note: it is work-in-progress and currently only works for hsqldb in windows.
+Tested only for 11.1.1.6.1

 1. download agilesites (currently 1.8-akka branch)

 2. download Sites installer from the oracle website.

 3. Unzip the main package, locate inside the  WCS_Sites*.zip file in the folder wcs within AgileSites.

-(you must have AgileSite-*/wcs/Sites/csinstall.bat)
+If done correctlym you should find an `AgileSite-*/wcs/Sites/csinstall.bat` file

-3. execute the wcs/setup.bat script.
-It will install sites.
+3. execute the `wcs/setup.bat` script.
+It will install ask for a custom Site, this step is optional, you can do it later.

 4. when the installer stops, run the Sites/propeditor.bat and change the db to hsqldb.
-Details:

-4.1 open futuretense.ini

-4.2 on the options menu select hsqldb
+Details: open futuretense.ini, on the options menu select hsqldb, save and exit

-4.3 save

 5. now run the agilesites.cmd main command.
-Wait until it download and compiles everything
+Wait until it downloads and compiles everything.

-6. execute wcs-setup to install AgileSites
+6. execute `wcs-setup` to install AgileSites

-7. execute wcs-serve start
+7. execute `wcs-serve start`

-8. execute wcs-hello and wait for an answer
+8. execute `wcs-hello` and wait for an answer

-9. go back to the installer
+9. go back to the installer and complete the installation, untio you get a message "Installation Successful"

-10. type "wcs-dt import #Demo-11.8 !Demo" to import the demo site
+10. type `wcs-dt import #Demo-11.8 !Demo` to import the demo site

-11. optionally generate a site with "wcs-generate site"
+11. optionally generate a site with `wcs-generate site`, and then create that site in Sites.

-12. complete it all with "wcs-deploy"
+12. complete it all with `wcs-deploy`

 You are done!